salesforce/dr-cla/README.md

         # CREATE DATABASE "salesforcecla-test" ENCODING 'UTF8' OWNER salesforcecla;

-1. Setup a new oAuth App
+1. Setup a new OAuth App for CLA signing:
     - This will be at: `https://github.com/organizations/{your-organization}/settings/applications/new`
     - *Application name* = `Something descriptive`
     - *Authorization callback URL* = `https://YOUR_NGROK_ID.ngrok.io/_github_oauth_callback`